logzio/logz-docs/_source/user-guide/integrations/resolved-metrics-alerts.md

 ---
 Change your configuration within Opsgenie to receive notifications for resolved Logz.io metrics alerts.

-### What we send to Opsgenie in Logz.io
+### Logz.io fields shared with Opsgenie
-The following fields are sent to Opsgenie when an alert is triggered:
+The following fields are sent to Opsgenie when an Opsgenie alert is triggered:

 |Field|Description|